mrxzzy/geotag/README.md

 }
 ```

 One other value perhaps of interest is **marker_max** in map.js.
-This controls how many icons to keep in memory and defaults to 200 (per layer, so that's 200 flickr and 200 500px images).
+This controls how many icons to keep in memory and defaults to 200.
 It runs okay as high as 500 but a little chugging starts to become apparent.
 Once the markers get over this threshold it will start purging offscreen entries.

 ## The Google Maps Problem